 Have you ever started playing a video without realizing your volume was turned all the way up?
 Blown out your eardrums with a pair of too-loud headphones?
 What about when the person you’re trying to call sounds like a mouse?
 If you’ve ever encountered these issues, you’ve probably found yourself scrambling for the volume rocker on your device.
 Unfortunately, sometimes the volume rocker is in a hard to reach area, especially for those with larger devices.

-Luckily, Volume Slider is a quick and easy way to control the volume of different audio sources simply by sliding your finger on the edges of your screen.
+Luckily, Volume Slider is a quick and easy way to control the volume of different audio sources simply by sliding your finger along the edges of your screen.
 In addition, the app can also be configured to control the brightness of your device’s screen.
 While this app makes adjusting the volume of different apps faster and more convenient than traditional buttons, it is a must-have for those with a broken volume rocker.

 Do you use any Android apps that alter the appearance or functionality of your device?
 If so, let us know what they are in the comments!